What is Eczema?

 Calcineurin inhibitors: These treatments calm the immune system to reduce symptoms.

 Phototherapy: This involves exposing the affected area to controlled amounts of artificial or natural light and is available at alternative clinics and the hospital setting.
+This therapy is not available at DermAtelier on Avenue, but is found at some hospitals and private offices.

 Injectable dupilumab (Dupixent): This injectable prescription treatment is most commonly used for stubborn or severe disease.It curbs the immune system over-reaction that causes eczema.